ducky427/ducky427.github.io/_posts/2016-06-08-more-defprotocol.md

  Whoaa!
 ClojureScript compiler already knows the number of appropriate arguments to the `bar-me` function.
 So it emits a direct call to the function 2 from above without going through function 1.
 This is counter to the claim made by toxi.

-The only circumstance where the claim is valid is when the compiler does not know the number of arguments passed i.e. the number of arguments is dynamic.
+The only circumstance where the claim may be valid is when the compiler does not know the number of arguments passed i.e. the number of arguments is dynamic.
 This happens if `bar-me` is used via `apply`.
-So the combination of apply and protocols is going to be slow.

 How slow, lets find out below.

 ## Benchmarks